hegdeshashank73/Multi-purpose-software-for-the-visually-impaired./README.md

 Our solution has three parts:
-Obstacle detection with distance estimation and audio feedback Currency classification with audio feedback
+Obstacle detection with distance estimation and audio feedback, Currency classification with audio feedback,
-Automatic text to speech conversion using OCR technology For better results, we recommend to use a paid OCR such as AWS OCR or google OCR
+Automatic text to speech conversion using OCR technology, For better results, we recommend to use a paid OCR such as AWS OCR or google OCR